John David Norman: Early life

 John David Norman was born in Ada, Oklahoma, on October 13, 1927.
 A 1939 newspaper profile in The Ada Evening News described eleven-year-old Norman as a top-performing student, a skilled pianist, and a Cub Scout who enjoyed the outdoors.
 In 1943, when he was aged 16, Norman moved with his family to Houston, Texas, where he worked as a broadcast engineer for radio station KTRH.
 During this time, he hosted a program titled Experiment in Radio.

 Norman attended Houston's Lamar High School and was a part of the student council and the National Honor Society in his junior year.
 While attending Lamar, he received a college scholarship from the Houston Committee of Constitutional Government.
-Enrolling at Northwestern University, where he was awarded a scholarship by station WIND in Chicago, Illinois.
+Enrolling at Northwestern University, where he was awarded a scholarship by station WIND in Chicago.
 From 1946 to the 1950s, Norman wrote commercial jingles for hundreds of products.

-In 1999, Norman was declared a sexually violent predator and committed to Atascadero State Hospital in California.
-His psychiatrist, Dr. James Reavis, said about Norman: "John is an unrepentant adult male sex offender who in my opinion will go to his grave without any remorse for what he has done."
-Norman was given a supervised release from Atascadero in October 2008 but was returned to custody five months later after handing a sexually suggestive note to a 19-year-old male grocery clerk.
-Norman was recommitted to Coalinga State Hospital, where he died two years later.
+In 1957, he distributed an album for Harry Oliver's Desert Rat Scrap Book.